ReDASers/PhishBench/README.md

 # Installation

 PhishBench requires Python 3.7 to run.
-It does not currently work on Python 3.8.
+It has not been validated to work on Python 3.8.

 To install the latest version, run